 25. (1) The Commissioner, on the recommendation of the Management and Services Board, may appoint an acting Integrity Commissioner if

-- (a) the Integrity Commissioner is temporarily unable to act because of illness or for another reason; or - (b) the office of the Integrity Commissioner is vacant, the Legislative Assembly is not sitting and no recommendation has been made by the Legislative Assembly under subsection 24(1).
+- (a) the Integrity Commissioner is temporarily unable to act because of illness or for another reason; - (b) the office of the Integrity Commissioner is vacant; or - (c) the Integrity Commissioner is suspended.

 Term of acting Integrity Commissioner